stephenverderame/cpp_book/src/project.md

     * Implement an exception class or exception hierarchy
 * Implement the HTTP request and response frames
     * User should be able to choose HTTP version (parameter to `compose` method or pass to constructors?)
-    * Feel free to add your own tests for this
 * Implement the HTTP client
     * Should take ownership of a `Port` -> reads and writes requests on this port
     * Be able to send request Http Frames and receive response frames